 Located in Ottawa, ON, the greenspace features demonstration gardens and forests that are a result of a depaving initiative that extended a city park onto a former street and parking area.
-The goals of this community project are to beautify and connect the boundary between the residential neighbourhood and the Ottawa River.
+The goals of this community project are to increase biodiversity and connect the residential neighbourhood and the Ottawa River.

 Design and Process

 With the aim of supporting local biodiversity, the site includes four kinds of greenspaces: a Miyawaki or “tiny forest” of 130 trees planted densely on a former gravel parking space; a native pollinator garden in a space previously occupied by buckthorn; a “Carolinian" forest of Eastern North America tree species (near-natives).
 They represent a possible "future native forest" under the pressures of climate change; and a food forest, with a mix of fruit and nut bearing plants for animals and people.

 The community group made up of volunteers from the local community association worked closely with city staff and government officials to prepare the site by depaving a street adjacent to the park and the greenspace bordering the Ottawa River.
 Depaving involved the use of machinery to cut the pavement into small squares that were carried away by hand to a truck to be recycled by the City of Ottawa during a community work-bee.
 Once the site was cleared, the community volunteers removed invasive species, fences and stumps and added soil, mulch (chipped wood) and a rock border.